MARLEY-MC/marley/docs/dev_docs.rst

   brew install sphinx-doc
   pip3 install guzzle-sphinx-theme sphinxcontrib-bibtex sphinxcontrib-newsfeed

-After these components have been installed, one may build the MARLEY webpages by navigating to the ``docs/`` folder and using the Makefile:
+After these components (and Doxygen) have been installed, one may build the MARLEY webpages by navigating to the ``build/`` folder and using the command

 ::

-  cd docs
-  make html
+  make docs

 When the build completes, an offline copy of the MARLEY website may be viewed by opening the file ``docs/_build/html/index.html`` in a browser.